benuh/ML_AL_Notes/guides/fundamentals/REGULARIZATION_TECHNIQUES_GUIDE.md

 - Example: If X₁ and X₂ are identical, solutions can range from (w₁=k, w₂=0) to (w₁=0, w₂=k)
 - Small perturbations in data can cause drastic changes in which feature is selected
 - Ridge regression distributes weight equally: (w₁=k/2, w₂=k/2) for identical features
+- Violates irrepresentable condition when X_inactive correlated with X_active

 **When to use:**
-- High-dimensional data (many features)
+- High-dimensional data (d >> n)
-- When you believe many features are irrelevant
+- When you believe many features are irrelevant (sparse ground truth)
-- When interpretability is important
+- When interpretability is important (want few features)
 - When you want automatic feature selection
+- When features not too correlated (|ρ| < 0.5)

 ---